rancher/fleet-docs/docs/cli/fleet-cli/fleet.md

 ### SEE ALSO

-* [fleet apply](./fleet_apply)	 - Render a bundle into a Kubernetes resource and apply it in the Fleet Manager
+* [fleet apply](./fleet_apply)	 - Create bundles from directories, and output them or apply them on a cluster
 * [fleet cleanup](./fleet_cleanup)	 - Clean up outdated cluster registrations
 * [fleet deploy](./fleet_deploy)	 - Deploy a bundledeployment/content resource to a cluster, by creating a Helm release.
 This will not deploy the bundledeployment/content resources directly to the cluster.
 * [fleet gitcloner](./fleet_gitcloner)	 - Clones a git repository